Justintime50/dots/README.md

 If you would like to disable the Dots message on shell start, simply set the `DOTS_DISABLE_INIT_MESSAGE` env var in your shell profile.

-**NOTE:** If you have recently disabled the init message, you will need to install and source your Dotfiles twice before this setting will take effect due to an order of operations with sourcing this variable.
+**NOTE:** If you have recently disabled the init message, you will need to install and source your Dotfiles twice before this setting will take effect due to a shortcoming in the order of operations used with sourcing this variable.
 If you are re-enabling the init message by removing this env var, you may need to install and source your Dotfiles twice and start a new shell before it will reappear.

 ## Configuration

-The only thing Dots requires for configuration is a file in the root of your Dotfiles project titled `dots-config.sh` with two functions.
-Inspired by database migration syntax, we provide a list of instructions (up and down) to install or clean our Dotfiles.
+Dots requires a single file for configuration in the root of your Dotfiles project titled `dots-config.sh` with two functions.
+Inspired by database migration syntax, we provide a list of instructions (`setup` and `teardown`) to install or clean our Dotfiles.
 A simple example is shown below:

 ### Basic Configuration